AebrahmRamos/ceparco-nasm-simd/README.md

 The results show that SIMD implementations significantly outperform the baseline C kernel, with performance improving as the register width increases.
 The YMM implementation, which operates on 256-bit registers, achieved the highest speedup of 3.43×, demonstrating its efficiency in parallel processing larger data chunks per instruction.
 The XMM version, using 128-bit registers, also showed a strong improvement at 2.39× faster than the C kernel, while the non-vectorized version performed slower due to its sequential computation.
 Overall, the trend confirms that wider vector registers lead to better throughput and reduced execution time, particularly for large data sizes

+## Analysis of Results

+The SIMD versions clearly ran faster than the non-vectorized one, especially as the input size increased.
+YMM performed best overall since it could handle more data per instruction.
+For smaller sizes, the difference was less noticeable because the setup overhead took more time.
+Overall, the results matched our expectations that wider vector registers lead to better performance in larger workloads.